 Now the broom bush grown by God stood ready for Elijah to rest under.

 Elijah chose to absorb the provision of God that empowered him for the next part of the journey.

-I believe God not only provided these very basic of needs for Elijah’s physical well-being but also to prompt a realisation that God was in love with him.
+I believe God not only provided these very basic needs for Elijah’s physical well-being but also prompt a realization that God was in love with him.